Did you know that the country with the most national holidays in the world is Cambodia, which boasts 28 special celebrations each year?

 Although your country may not celebrate Halloween, cultures all around the world have tons of similar holidays that take place in the fall.
 The reason why is because humans have always been fascinated by death.
 Some holidays are spooky, lighthearted, heartfelt, or even a combination of the three.

 If you live in America, Halloween is a crazy day where people dress up in costumes, binge on candy, and party like there’s no tomorrow.
 The best Halloween parties are filled with creepy decorations, spooky music, frightening food and drinks, and strange games.
 This holiday is exciting for kids and adults alike because it’s a chance to become someone or something else and let loose.
+At night, you’ll find many streets flooded with kids traveling from house to house as they hunt for the best treats in town.

-If you travel to Mexico on October 31st, you’ll get to experience Día del Los Muertos, which means Day of the Dead.
+If you travel to Mexico on October 31st, you’ll get to experience Día de Los Muertos, which means Day of the Dead.
 Despite the name, this holiday is actually an important festival that lasts for three days.
 Mexicans believe that the souls of the dead return during this brief timeframe, so lots of food and gifts are left out as offerings.

 Catholics all around the world celebrate All Saints’ Day and All Soul’s Day, which are two consecutive days to honor the deceased.
 Graves are decorated with flowers, people go to church to pray, and many light candles in their windows.